r08943112/MSoC/CORDIC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a atan2_cordic hls projects.
+This is a CORDIC hls projects.

 **Directory structure**
 * **README.md** - introduce the project, algorithm, reference ....